 Children and Dogs.

-If you are interested in Yuki (located in Hillsburgh, Ontario area), please fill out an adoption application.
+If you are interested in Yuki, please fill out an adoption application.

-It doesn’t mean you have to adopt him nor does it mean you will be able to adopt him.
-It simply gives us more information about you and a better idea if your family will make a good match.
+It doesn’t mean you have to adopt her nor does it mean you will be able to adopt her.
+It simply gives the person who has her more information about you and a better idea if your family will make a good match.